cmahlobo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Object model representation of the html that we can use to manipulate the page's content

 2. What is an event?

+An action taken on the page like a click or mouse over

 3. What is an event listener?

+Something that tells you when an action has been taken

 4. Why would we convert a NodeList into an Array?

+To use methods such as forEach() and every()

 5. What is a component?

+A re-usable set of logic that we can use to manipulate & control our page
 ### Git Set up

 * [ ] Fork the project into your GitHub user account